edgedb/edgedb/docs/intro/quickstart.rst

 declarative way to define your data model.

 SDL lives inside |.gel| files.
-Commonly, your entire schema will be declared in a file called ``default.gel`` but you can split your schema across several |.gel| files if you prefer.
+Commonly, your entire schema will be declared in a file called :dotgel:`default` but you can split your schema across several |.gel| files if you prefer.

 .. note::